inc0gnitus/PiGB/README.md

 * Antenna - [Amazon.com](https://www.amazon.com/gp/product/B07PT76LW4)
 * SDR - I used a NooELEC Nano - [Amazon.com](https://www.amazon.com/gp/product/B07XPZMDZV)
 * Cable to go from SDR to antenna - [Amazon.com](https://www.amazon.com/gp/product/B00CTJN480)

+# Usage (Post Install)

+YMMV, but for me when I reach a location I want to use the PiGB in, I plug in the battery and give it a minute to boot.
+Then on my phone, there will be a wireless network called PiGB4.
+Once joined, you can pull up the web interface to control the ghostbox.
+Typically I use "Stream to Icecast", which allows me to use VLC on my phone to play the audio stream and from there I can pair a bluetooth speaker or earbuds to my phone if I want privacy.
+I usually just use the phone speaker.
+Icecast is a nice option because multiple people can connect to the Pi's wifi AP and then stream from Icecast on their own device (with their own speaker/earbuds).

+Originally I wanted to pair bluetooth devices directly to the Pi.
+I'll include instructions, but please note I found it extremely unreliable.
+It's better to use Icecast, stream to your phone and have your bluetooth device paired to your phone instead.
+The last thing you want to do is fiddle with the Pi's bluetooth abomination while in a good location to run a ghostbox.
+Nothing ruins the mood more then "technical difficulties".
+Bluetooth also takes more power and wears the Pi's battery down more.

+While walking through the woods, typically my wife will actually carry the Pi and I'll control/output on my phone.
+I've noticed I can get a good 20 feet away and not lose the wireless connection.
+The battery linked above has been used many times, and typically an hour long session doesn't even take 25% of the battery.